jutunen/Paydown.js/README.md

 Debug logging can be enabled by setting init_data object property *debug_logging* to *true*.

-Debug data shall be logged to an array, if Paydown.calculate method is provided with an array as its 4th argument.
+Debug data shall be logged to an array, if Paydown.calculate method is provided with an array as its 4th argument, otherwise debug data shall be logged through console.log.

-Debug data shall be logged via console.log, if Paydown.calculate method is not provided with an array as its 4th argument.

 ## To Do
 - more tests